irinadel/Db2whc/load_onprem.md

 When your data source is IBM Db2, IBM Db2 Warehouse, IBM Integrated Analytics System, or IBM PureData System for Analytics, migration of your data with Lift happens in two phases:
 - Migrating the table structure of the source database
-- Moving data into Db2 Warehouse on Cloud
+- Moving data into IBM Db2 Warehouse SaaS

 ## Migrating Table Structure